blynkkk/blueprints/LeonardoEthernetBlink/README.md

 ## 4. Testing
 1. Open your device **Dashboard** on web and on mobile
-2. You should be able to turn an LED on and off using Switch on web and mobile dashboards
+2. You should be able to turn an LED on and off using Switch on web and a button on mobile dashboard
 3. The LED on a dashboard should indicate the state of the LED on your device

 **If it doesn't work as described**